under-view/libcando/docs/sock-tcp.rst

 		* - sock
 		  - | Must pass a pointer to a ``struct`` :c:struct:`cando_sock_tcp`.
 		* - data
-		  - | Pointer to data to send through socket.
+		  - | Pointer to buffer to send through socket.
 		* - size
 		  - | Size of data to send through socket.
 		* - sock_info